 The AF and Arrhythmia Clinic is public clinic that focuses on the management of patients with newly diagnosed arrhythmias and patients with newly diagnosed Atrial Fibrillation.
 We accept referrals via Fax and the On-line Web referral form via this website, we will quickly establish whether a patient’s symptoms are caused by an important arrhythmia.
 If so, will discuss management options with the patient and formulate a individualised treatment plan with the patient.
-The team is highly experienced in arrhythmia management and consists of Consultant Cardiologist and Electrophysiologist Dr Geoff Lee and Dr Alex McLellan, Ms Mandy Graham our Arrhythmia Clinical Nurse Consultant and our Electrophysiology Fellow.
+The team is highly experienced in arrhythmia management and consists of Consultant Cardiologist and Electrophysiologist A/Prof Geoff Lee and Dr Alex McLellan, Ms Mandy Graham our Arrhythmia Clinical Nurse Consultant and our Electrophysiology Fellow.
 We also run smaller clinics on a Tuesday with Dr Joe Morton and a Wednesday with Dr Paul Sparks.

 What do we see?

 All arrhythmias are managed via this clinic, including Atrial Fibrillation, Supraventricular Tachycardia (SVT) and Ventricular Tachycardia (VT) and Bradyarrhythmias.
 In addition, we see referrals for consideration of Implantable Cardiac Defibrillators (ICD), Cardiac Resynchronisation Therapy (CRT).
 A comprehensive range of investigative and treatment options can be accessed via the clinic, including all types of catheter ablation and device implantation.

 Clinic appointments are half an hour and includes: